isabella-helliwell/Module_8_Movies_ETL/README.md

 # Module_8_Movies_ETL

 # Project Scope
   This project is divided into 4 sections.
-In summary, we have created an autimated pipeline that takes in new data, performs some appropiate transformations and clean the data and loads the data into exsisting tables.
+In summary, we have created an automated pipeline that takes in new data, performs some appropiate transformations and clean the data and loads the data into exsisting tables.
   As input, we have 3 files:
   - Wikipedia data